dreger/audaciousfox.net/content/privacy.md

 ## Communications

 Unless I ask you for permission, anything you email me will be kept anonymous.
 Speaking of, please [email me](/masthead) if you have any questions.

----

-*Unashamedly inspired by Nick Heer's [excellent privacy page](https://pxlnv.com/privacy/) at Pixel Envy.
-If you're going to give your data to anyone, give it to Mr. Heer.*